Abdulla Sodiq (politician): Political activism and imprisonment

 After returning to the Maldives, Sodiq began teaching at the Southern Secondary School, the first secondary school in Hithadhoo.
-During this time, Sodiq and his colleagues started important community projects in Addu Atoll such as a preparatory school for students with learning difficulties.
+During this time, Sodiq and his colleagues started important community projects in Addu Atoll such as Addu Comprehensive School, a preparatory school for students with learning difficulties.

 Sodiq is also a founding member of the NGO Maavahi.
 The organization was formed to encourage debate and activism on sustainable socio-economic development in a harmonized and protected ecosystem.

 An outspoken critic of former-president Maumoon Abdul Gayyoom, Sodiq was one of the pioneers of the opposition political movement in Addu following the political uprising of 2004.
 He was imprisoned during the incarceration of political activists at the time, and was released after 74 days in prison.

 Sodiq started his political career as the vice-president of the Maldivian Democratic Party’s (MDP) chapter in Seenu Hithadhoo.

 Atoll councillor

 Sodiq was soon appointed an atoll councillor of Addu City, Maldives following the presidential election of 2008.
 Since then, Sodiq has worked to create development opportunities for Addu Atoll.
 One of his most noteworthy accomplishments during his term in office was to lobby for legislation to grant city status to Addu City, Maldives and create the legal framework for the management of municipal funds and development planning by a city council for Addu Atoll.
 The improved efficiency of operating local municipalities (atolls and islands) through this reformed process removed political and administrative obstacles.